 You have made it to your last year of your primary school careers and we hope that it will be a year to remember.

 All the children now have access to Maths Whizz and as part of their work, they will be expected to complete at least an hour a week on the program.
 In year 6, the children are responsible for making sure this is completed weekly.
-For those who don't have access to it at home, we will be running clubs after school where they can use Maths Whizz; they will also have access at lunchtimes.
+For those who don't have access to it at home, they can use Maths Whizz at break and lunchtimes.

-Mrs Folwell's class begin swimming lessons first (date TBC) and these will continue for 8 weeks when Miss Cattini's class will take over and begin their lessons.
+Mrs Folwell's class begin swimming lessons first (9/9/19) and these will continue for 8 weeks when Miss Cattini's class will take over and begin their lessons.